nxp-auto-goldvip/gvip/README.rst

 At this point you can plug in the SD-card power on the board and it will boot u-boot + Linux from SD-card.
-For trying out Ethernet and cloud telemetry use-cases you can skip the boot-loader deployment from next section.
-However, for CAN use-cases you need to follow the steps from next section too.
+For trying out Ethernet and cloud telemetry use cases you can skip the boot-loader deployment from next section.
+However, for CAN use cases you need to follow the steps from next section too.

 Deploy real-time boot-loader
 ----------------------------